 Supporting sciences coursework.
 Applicants will have successfully completed these four courses in supporting sciences: a course in inorganic or introductory chemistry with laboratory, a course in organic chemistry or biochemistry with laboratory, a course in introductory physics with laboratory and a course in mathematics (college algebra, trigonometry or calculus) or statistics.
 Can I apply if I have not taken all of these courses?

 GRE scores.
 All applicants must take the General Test of the GRE, and the scores must be received on or before the application deadline.
-A minimum combined score (verbal and quantitative) of 1000 and a minimum analytical writing score of 3.5 is required on the General Test for unconditional admission.
-Note: Fall 2011 applicants should take the GRE before August 1 so scores are available by October 15.
-If not possible, applicants should take the test by September 8 and inform the Biology Department.
+A minimum combined score (verbal and quantitative) of 297 and a minimum analytical writing score of 3.5 is required on the General Test for unconditional admission (a combined score of 1000 is required for GRE tests taken prior to 2012).
 What if my GRE scores are lower than these guidelines?

 GPA.
 The applicant's GPA in undergraduate biology coursework will be determined and must be 3.0 or above for unconditional admission.
 Will my application be considered if my Biology GPA is less than 3.0?

 Applicants for whom English is not their language of nurture should have a minimum TOEFL of 550 (or 213 on the computer-based; 95 if internet-based); a IELTS score with a minimum of 7, or the Pearson Test of English with a minimum score of 65 .
 If applying for financial support as a Graduate Teaching Assistant, the applicant should take the internet-based TOEFL or the IELTS or the Pearson Test of English (see Financial Support section below)